awsdocs/amazon-ecs-developer-guide/doc_source/ecs-account-settings.md

 # Account settings<a name="ecs-account-settings"></a>

 You can go into Amazon ECS account settings to opt in or out of specific features\.
-For each AWS Region, you can opt in to, or opt out of, each account setting at the account\-level or for a specific IAM user or role\.
+For each AWS Region, you can opt in to, or opt out of, each account setting at the account\-level or for a specific or role\.

 You might want to opt in or out of specific features if any of the following is relevant to you:
-+ An IAM user or role can opt in or opt out specific account settings for their individual user account\.
++ An or role can opt in or opt out specific account settings for their individual user account\.
-+ An IAM user or role can set the default opt\-in or opt\-out setting for all users on the account\.
++ An or role can set the default opt\-in or opt\-out setting for all users on the account\.
 + The root user can opt in to, or opt out of, any specific IAM role or user on the account\.
-If the account setting for the root user is changed, it sets the default for all the IAM users and roles that no individual account setting was selected for\.
+If the account setting for the root user is changed, it sets the default for all the and roles that no individual account setting was selected for\.

 **Note**
 Federated users assume the account setting of the root user and can't have explicit account settings set for them separately\.